The Following Blog Posts Contain Information Related To:

 What is the likelihood of a doctor winning a plastic surgery defamation case against a disgruntled patient?

-Remember, legally speaking, defamation is a lie – not a nasty opinion.
+Remember, legally speaking, defamation is a lie – not a nasty judgment.

 Plastic Surgery Defamation Case Study: Loftus v.
 Nazari – A Cautionary Tale For Plastic Surgeons

 In 2006, Catherine Nazari walked into the office of Dr. Jean Loftus.
-She wanted a breast lift, implants, a double arm lift and a “tummy tuck.”
-Surgery eventually ensued, but Nazari wasn’t happy with the results.
-In 2010, the disgruntled plastic surgery patient started posting negative comments on several doctor review websites.
+She wanted a breast lift, implants, a double arm lift, and a “tummy tuck.”
+Surgery ensued, but Nazari wasn’t happy with the results.
+In 2010, the disgruntled patient started littering doctor review websites with negative posts about her surgeon.

 A sampling of her disparaging comments: